 In the Fall of 2011, the Center sponsored an event at Amherst College with the leadership of the Professional and Organizational Development Network in Higher Education (POD) and a number of directors of TLCs.
 It was a very successful and exciting meeting, and we realized the powerful potential of working more closely with TLCs.
 In 2012, we gave two presentations at the POD conference in Atlanta–the annual conference of TLC professionals–and an article, co-written by Daniel Barbezat and Allison Pingree, was released in the annual POD publication, To Improve the Academy (Jossey-Bass).

-In 2013, we established our Contemplative Mind – 1440 Teaching and Learning Grants, which provided $5,000 seed grants to six institutions (Elon University, University of Virginia, Xavier University of Louisiana, Bridgewater State University, University of North Carolina at Asheville, and Montclair State University) and funding to support visiting speakers on contemplative pedagogy.
+In 2013, we established our Contemplative Mind Teaching and Learning Grants, which provided $5000 seed grants to six institutions (Elon University, University of Virginia, Xavier University of Louisiana, Bridgewater State University, University of North Carolina at Asheville, and Montclair State University) as well as supplemental funding to support visiting speakers on contemplative pedagogy at six institutions.
+In 2014, with funding from the 1440 Foundation and the Mind & Life Institute, TLC and speaker grants were provided to ten institutions.

 Our intention is that these grants will provide resources to TLCs to support and develop groups and courses to extend the use of contemplative practices throughout their institutions and assess their impacts.